dbohdan/initool/README.md

 * `initool v` — print the version number

 When given a valid command, initool first reads the INI file `filename` in its entirety.
+If the filename is `-`, initool reads the standard input.
 For the commands `g`, `d`, and `s` it then prints to the standard output the file's contents with the desired changes.
 For `e` it reports whether the section or the property exists through its exit status.

 Top-level properties (properties not in any section) are accessed by using an empty string as the section name.
 The "exists" command (`e`) with just an empty